sirin-labs/crowdsale-smart-contract/README.md

 Refund ETH period is limited to 60 days after the crowd sale ends.
 SRN token claim is not limited in time.

-Any of the actions (refund ETH and SRN token claim) can be executed by the investor directly on the contract.
+Any of the actions (refund ETH and SRN token claim) can be executed by the investor directly on the RefundVault contract.

 Any of the actions (refund ETH and SRN token claim) can be done on parts of the amount.

 * In case of refund ETH, the proportional amount of SRN tokens will be burned.
 * In case of SRN token claim, the proportional amount of ETH will be transferred to Sirin ETH Wallet.
 * In Case of partial action the remaining ETH and SRN tokens will be available to more refund or claim actions according to the refund period and updated amounts.

 ## Develop